spatialthoughts/qgis-tutorials/source/docs/3/travel_time_analysis.rst

   .. image:: /static/3/travel_time_analysis/images/02.png
     :align: center

-3. Once the ``bangalore-wards-2019-3-OnlyWeekdays-HourlyAggregate`` layer is added to the :guilabel:`Layers` panel, right-click on it and select :guilabel:`Show Feature Count`.
+3. The ``bangalore-wards-2019-3-OnlyWeekdays-HourlyAggregate`` layer will be added to the :guilabel:`Layers` panel.
+This layer contains anonymized and aggregated trip location data between different zones of the city.
+Each row of the table contains columns for source zone (`sourceid`), destination zone (`dstid`), hour of the day (`hod`) and average travel time aggregated from all trips between these zone at that hour (`mean_travel_time`).
+You can learn more about this dataset in the `Movement: Travel Times Calculation Methodology (pdf) <https://d3i4yxtzktqr9n.cloudfront.net/web-movement/76002ded222a46a02ae89f207e91e335.pdf>`_.
+Before moving forward, let's check how many data records are present in the layer.
+Right-click the ``bangalore-wards-2019-3-OnlyWeekdays-HourlyAggregate`` layer and select :guilabel:`Show Feature Count`.
 The total rows from the table will be displayed next to it.
+This is a fairly large table but we don't need all the data rows for our analysis.
+We will now identify our target location and filter this table to data records for it.

   .. image:: /static/3/travel_time_analysis/images/03.png
     :align: center

-4. For the purpose of this exercise, we will calculate all areas that are accessible within 30 minutes from [Spatial Thoughts office](https://g.page/spatialthoughts?share).
-When you find the area on the basemap, you can select the :guilabel:`Identify` button and select ``bangalore_wards`` layer and click on it.
-The results will confirm that the office is located in the *JP Nagar* ward with the *MOVEMENT_ID* **193**.
+4. We want to calculate all areas that are accessible within 30 minutes from a specific location.
+Using the `OSM Standard` basemap, you can find the location of interest.
+Then select the ``bangalore_wards`` layer, use the :guilabel:`Identify` tool and click on it.
+The results will show the attributes of the zone containing the location.
+For the purpose of this tutorial, let's assume our target location is within the *JP Nagar* zone with the *MOVEMENT_ID* **193**.

   .. image:: /static/3/travel_time_analysis/images/04.png
     :align: center

-5. We can filter the travel time records to just those which have this ward as the destination.
-We can also restrict our analysis to the peak morning commute hours of 9am-10am.
+5. We can filter the travel time records to just those which have this zone as the destination.
+We can also restrict our analysis to the peak morning commute hour of 9am - 10am.
 Right-click the ``bangalore-wards-2019-3-OnlyWeekdays-HourlyAggregate`` layer and select :guilabel:`Filter`.

   .. image:: /static/3/travel_time_analysis/images/05.png
     :align: center